rachelbrought/Student-Portfolio/CritiqueByDesign.md

 The bubbles corresponding to the small legend at the top made it a bit difficult to look back and forth and see what each colored bubble corresponded to, especially because the color scheme is the "Rainbow Method", in which the colors don't have any inherent meaning other than separating values.
 I also thought that the Title and Survey question made the chart a bit difficult to understand from the outset, and thought it might be a bit too wordy.
 Additionally, the bubbles make it difficult to actually compare the percentages represented--the size of them has little orientation to anything else, and makes 57% look vastly different from 49%, for example.

-Overall, although it is stylistically pleasant and has very useful information, I just thought there was a bit too mcuh going on.
+Overall, although it is stylistically pleasant and has very useful information, I thought there was a bit too much going on.
+Displaying complicated data like this in a simple and clear-cut way proved tricky as I went through iterations and sketches.

 ## Sketching and Formulating a New Design
 My first thought when creating a new design was that bar charts would be more appropriate than the bubbles.
 It would convey the actual data more objectively, and be easier to compare side-by-side.